brandon-fryslie/labelBro/README.md

 Note: you can prevent your printer from turning off automatically after an hour by using Brother's firmware updater app.

 ### system python

+Don't bother using system python.
+Just install `pyenv`, install a python (e.g., `pyenv install 3.12`), then use that globally (e.g., `pyenv global 3.12`).
+Make sure to insert the pyenv code into your .zshrc file (run `pyenv init`, paste the non-comment lines into your .zshrc file) and open a new shell.

 It is not recommended you do this.
 Run `python3 -m pip install venv` to install the virtualenv package and follow the venv instructions.